rschwess/tutorial_dl_for_genomics/dl_for_genomics_tutorial_notebook.md

 ```

     (1000, 4)
-    [[  1.22680882e-04   1.51699204e-02   9.16516483e-01   6.81908280e-02]
+    [[  7.68844402e-05   4.94505726e-02   7.17186809e-01   2.33285725e-01]
-     [  2.13671137e-06   6.69176748e-04   8.97344708e-01   1.01984017e-01]
+     [  4.68848475e-06   2.78699957e-03   1.99698508e-01   7.97509730e-01]
-     [  7.87706971e-01   2.12291107e-01   8.35260380e-07   1.05343008e-06]]
+     [  5.91527879e-01   4.08467114e-01   1.72064711e-06   3.34427318e-06]]

 ----

 # Inspection

 Now that we have a reasonably working model, we also want to inspect and see what the net has learned.
-In applications we often don't care what the network has learned as long as it performs well and outperforms our compatitors.
-For many problems however, we are exactly interested in what the network has learned.
-What features distinguish a cat from a dog or if it comes to decision making (e.g. health care or self driving cars, we obviously want to be able to understand and be able to justify why a certain decision has been chosen and learn how to correct missbehavior.
+In applications, we often don't care what the network has learned as long as it performs well and outperforms our competitors.
+For many research problems however, we are exactly interested in what the network has learned.
+What features distinguish a cat from a dog or if it comes to decision making (e.g. health care or self driving cars), we obviously want to be able to understand and be able to justify why a certain decision has been chosen and learn how to correct missbehavior.

 In genomics we usually want to learn what sequence features distinguish the sequences from one another and map them back to biological properties and factors.
 The easiest way is to just plot the filter weights.
 In the first convolutional layer, our filters are just like position weight matrices, multiplying every base at every position with a learned weight and summing the value up (plus a bias and pipe it through the RELU activation function).
 Unfortunatly, this becomes less straight forward to interpret in deeper layers.
 There are ways of back engineering and learning the importance of filters in higher layers (e.g. https://github.com/kundajelab/deeplift) but we concern ourself only with the simple first layer here.

 We can get the weigths of the filters from the model, save them as .txt files and plot them out.
-I wrote aa wrapper to plot the filter weigths for you in R. Run the code, check the filter_X.txt filtes and look at the plots and try to interpret them.
+I wrote a wrapper to plot the filter weigths for you in R. Run the code, check the filter_X.txt files and look at the plots and try to interpret them.

 * Do any look like transciption factor binding sites you know?
 * Do you recognize any sequence features that are not binding motifs?
-* Can you simpliy the sequences/ motifs from the plot an query them in a transcription factor binding motif database (http://jaspar.genereg.net/)
+* Can you simplify the sequences/ motifs from the plot an query them in a transcription factor binding motif database (http://jaspar.genereg.net/)
 * What is your best bet: Which sequence motifs did we use for simulating the sequence classes?
 * Check the input data.
 Split them up by class into text files with only the sequences one sequence per line (see example).
 Query them in standard motif analysis tools (e.g. http://rsat.sb-roscoff.fr/oligo-analysis_form.cgi or http://meme-suite.org/tools/meme).
 Do these tools find different or similar things?